bvandewe/cml-cloud-manager/docs/observability/troubleshooting.md

 # Check Grafana
 open http://localhost:3000
-# Navigate to Explore → Tempo → Search for "cml-cloud-manager"
+# Navigate to Explore → Tempo → Search for "lablet-cloud-manager"
 ```

 ## Metrics Not Recording